Elizabeth Banks: 2015–present: Directorial debut

-In January 2022, Banks was cast in the upcoming film The Beanie Bubble, co-directed by Kristin Gore and Damian Kulash.

-In March 2023 it was announced that Banks would be voicing Pebbles Flintstone and executive produce the upcoming Fox animated prime-time series Bedrock which will be a reboot of the original series The Flintstones and will take place two decades after that series.
+In January 2022, Banks was cast in the film The Beanie Bubble, co-directed by Kristin Gore and Damian Kulash.
+In March 2023 it was announced that Banks would executive produce and voice the character Pebbles Flintstone in the upcoming Fox animated prime time series Bedrock, which would be a reboot of the original series The Flintstones taking place two decades after the series.
+On July 18, 2024, it was announced that plans for Bedrock were canceled by Fox.

 Personal life

 Banks met her husband, Max Handelman, a sportswriter and producer from Portland, Oregon, on her first day of college on September 7, 1992.
-They were married in 2003 and have two sons, born via surrogacy.
+They were married in 2003 and have two sons, both born via surrogacy.
+Banks said that people have criticized her for using a surrogate mother, even though she was unable to carry her own children due to infertility issues.
+"I don't feel I owe anybody an explanation...If my story helps people feel less alone on their journey, then I'm grateful for that," Banks said in an interview with Porter's Edit.

 Banks went through parts of conversion to Judaism, her husband's faith, and studied with rabbis.
-In 2013, speaking of her religion, she stated that she practices Judaism, though "I did not have my mikveh, so, technically, I'm not converted," but that she has "been essentially a Jew for like 15 years," adding "Frankly, because I'm already doing everything [practicing religious rituals], I feel like I'm as Jewish as I'm ever going to be."
+In 2013, speaking of her religion, she said that she practices Judaism, although "I did not have my mikveh, so, technically, I'm not converted," but that she has "been essentially a Jew for like 15 years," adding, "Frankly, because I'm already doing everything (practicing religious rituals), I feel like I'm as Jewish as I'm ever going to be."

-Politics
+Political views

 Banks supports gun control and abortion rights.

-Banks was a vocal supporter of Hillary Clinton's 2016 presidential campaign and was involved in a rendition of Rachel Platten's single "Fight Song" with other celebrities at the 2016 Democratic National Convention.
-She has stated she is a feminist.
-In September 2020, Banks urged her Instagram followers to contact VoteRiders to get information and assistance with voter ID.
-That same month, she used her social media presence to participate in the VoteRiders #IDCheck Challenge to help spread the word about voter ID requirements for the upcoming presidential election.
+She was a vocal supporter of Hillary Clinton's 2016 presidential campaign and sang Rachel Platten's single "Fight Song" with other celebrities at the 2016 Democratic National Convention.
+She says that she is a feminist.

+In September 2020, Banks urged her Instagram followers to contact VoteRiders to get information and assistance with voter ID requirements for the presidential election.